iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.1/report.md

 > Crucial app you need to survive this disease that was definitely not released by any government or grouping of people to quell the overwhelming amount of people that are alive.
 This app it had too many similarities to plague Inc, but the story was the biggest failure of it all.
 I mean truly, who would believe our governments would release this disease on the people, it's too cruel to imagine.
 It's not like the powers to be around you are plotting against you.
 Or are they..<br> :date: __2020-05-08 02:07:04__

 > I am reviewing in response to the current most highly rated negative review.
 TLDR this is not spyware.
 Storing data on Amazon Web Services (AWS) is no real concern.
 AWS *does* have servers in Australia.
 It is very stable, and any sensitive data collected by the app (which afaik is *all* voluntary) will probably be about as secure as most government services.
 Using AWS means 99.99% uptime (not exaggerating), that the app is available much sooner than it would be otherwise, and cheaper on tax $$<br> :date: __2020-05-06 10:36:30__

-> A must have app.
-Works seamlessly in the background and makes me feel more confident that I will know if I've been exposed to the virus.
-Everyone should have it<br> :date: __2020-05-05 22:22:45__

-> Let stop the spread of Covid19!<br> :date: __2020-05-05 09:30:18__